 Learning on the go with APNA online learning

-NurseTalk meetings fosters leadership, and helps to engage, support and nurture nurses and nurse leaders.
+NurseTalk events fosters leadership, and helps to engage, support and nurture nurses and nurse leaders.
 It also means primary health care nurses can meet regularly, build relationships, create professional development opportunities and share knowledge and experience.

 Not only will you expand your knowledge and professional development opportunities, you’ll reduce your isolation and expand your professional networks so you can discuss everyday issues you may face.